Innovating for our fast-changing value chains.

 Through group work and exposure to leading industry influencers, it develops the knowledge, skills and networks to enable you to operate and be influential at an enterprise level within food and fibre.

 Feel free to download the one-pager below.
-For an introduction to value chains, take a listen to either Prof. Hamish Gow’s or James Parsons’ Podcast.
+For an introduction to value chains, take a listen to Prof. Hamish Gow’s and James Parsons’ Podcasts below.

 The Programme aims to: